cosmos/cosmos-sdk/docs/architecture/adr-009-modular-antehandler.md

 Pros:
 1. Simple to implement
-2. Can reuse ModuleManager architecture
+2. Utilizes the existing ModuleManager architecture

 Cons:
 1. Improves granularity but still cannot get more granular than a per-module basis.
 If auth's `AnteHandle` function is in charge of validating memo and signatures, users cannot swap the signature-checking functionality while keeping the rest of auth's AnteHandle functionality.